Formby railway station: Facilities

 The station is staffed, 15 minutes before the first train and 15 minutes after the last train, and has platform CCTV.
 There is a payphone, ticket machines, booking office and live departure and arrival screens for passenger information.
 The station has a free car park, with 126 spaces, as well as an 8-space cycle rack and secure indoor storage for 40 cycles.
 The platforms are fully accessible for wheelchair users with lifts available.

 Services

-Trains operate every 15 minutes throughout the day from Monday to Saturday and on summer Sundays to Southport to the north, and to Hunts Cross via Liverpool Central to the south.
-Winter Sunday services are every 30 minutes in each direction.
+Trains operate every 15 minutes throughout the day from Monday to Saturday to Southport to the north, and to Liverpool Central to the south.
+Sunday services are every 30 minutes in each direction.